qjack001/The-Report/_posts/2019-09-03-Anatomy-Autonomy.md

 While some employees of the school have—somewhat mindbogglingly—contended such a basic notion (see: “Kuznet’s ‘Secret’”), dealing with the allergy is a response in which a majority of us can agree upon.
 No student would be blamed for their condition, and no teacher would deny the student the right to attend to their needs.

 I use this example to illustrate a point.
-An extreme to help illuminate a subtlety: when I need to pee, I should be allowed to.
+An extreme to help illuminate a subtlety: when I need to pee, I should be allowed to pee.

 Sure, it’s not *urgent*, I can “hold it,” but a bladder infection should not be the price paid for proper daily hydration.
 Nor should the humiliation of peeing oneself.
 Were it not a necessity I wouldn’t *want* to leave your *very interesting class*.